Night-Traders-Dev/vOS-Kernel/README.md

 * Interrupt Handling: Supports basic synchronous exceptions and IRQ handling.
 * Minimal Design: Focused on being a simple and educational microkernel.
 * Formatted Output: Custom implementation of vprint for formatted string output via UART.
+* Scheduler: A simple task scheduler with task management and memory tracking functionality.

 # Getting Started